 I also consulted with my barrister bestie (because every modern girl needs a good lawyer).
 My BB is decidedly more practical and way less likely to encourage a wallet apocalypse.
 Even she said, “You HAVE TO buy the nice one.
 Who CARES about the money?
 What if you have an event?”

 Oh my God.
 Events.
 I hadn’t thought of that.
 I imagined myself struggling with the purple beast in a chic restaurant.
 Suddenly it seemed ludicrous to even consider taking a saddle-bagged Decepticon anywhere.
 This thing is going to be an extension of me, in a way.
 An expression of me.
 And everyone knows Decepticons are notorious douchebags.

 It’s hard needing a mobility aid.
 Really hard.
 There’s so much beyond my control that I must sacrifice because of MS, but there is no need for me to give up style.
 I accept that using a mobility device adds a certain je ne sais quoi to my image.
 But I don’t accept that we can’t do better than this.
 So how about designing a few more of these things with the cool kids in mind?
 Shallow or not, our stuff helps us establish our identities and Option A was crushing my soul.

 In the end, our tribe sometimes knows us better than we know ourselves, especially when we get overwhelmed with change.
 Ultimately, Optimus Prime maintains several functional advantages in addition to the superficial style ones.
 (For one, it fits in the damn car).
 I know how fortunate I am to be able to find the scrilla for this purchase, and the fact that these items should be more affordable for everyone is an angry argument for another day.
-The sexy rollator has been ordered and truth be told, I’m actually kind of excited about it.
+The sexy rollator by Rollz has been ordered and truth be told, I’m actually kind of excited about it.